 Choose from Unscented, Ocean Mint, White Floral, Evergreen Forest, Crisp Citron, and Modern Spice.

 It’s hard to feel sexy when you’re sweaty.
-This aluminum-free deodorant might have the solution.
+This aluminum-free pregnancy safe deodorant might have the solution.

 It’s based on coconut oil and ylang ylang plus other plant-based deodorizers.